 Below you will find some of the best pumpkin patches in Langley.

-Aldor Acres is a popular pumpkin picking experience located in Langley.
-They offer animals, hay rides, pumpkins and an authentic farm experience.
-Tickets can be bought online so check their site before you head to the farm!
+Aldor Acres is a popular pumpkin-picking experience in Langley.
+They offer animals, hay rides, pumpkins, and an authentic farm experience.
+There is also a farm market with all kinds of preserves, honey, meat, eggs and snacks to take home!

 Aldor Acres is open 9am to 6pm until Oct 31st.
 Tickets are available online for pre-purchase and it is recommended you prepurchase tickets for the weekends.